 We assigned 861 babies to receive an antimicrobial impregnated (430 babies) or standard PICC (431 babies) between August 12, 2015 and January 11, 2017 (Figure 1).
+Recruitment ended prematurely because the recruitment target was met.
+Clinical follow up continued until May 30, 2017.
 Table 1 shows characteristics at randomisation in the trial arms.
 83% (715/861) of babies were enrolled into the trial before 7 days of age and 88% (754/861) were born before 32 weeks’ gestation.
 Slightly more babies randomised to the antimicrobial-impregnated PICC arm did not have the allocated PICC inserted (Table 2).
 Endpoints for follow up are also shown in Table 2.

 Insert Tables 1 and 2 here.

 The primary outcome did not differ between groups (Hazard Ratio (HR): 1.11, 95% confidence interval [CI]: 0.73-1.67; Table 3 and Figure 2).
-This finding did not change in pre-specified sensitivity analyses (Table 3).
+This finding did not change in sensitivity analyses (Table 3).
 There was no evidence of a difference in treatment effect for babies with a gestational age of less than 28 weeks compared to 28 weeks or more (p = 0.28).
 46/430 (10.7%) babies in the antimicrobial arm had one bloodstream infection and three of these babies had two infection episodes.
 Corresponding numbers for the standard arm were 44/431 (10.2%) babies with a first bloodstream infection, one of whom had a second infection episode.

 Insert Table 3 here.